How to Achieve a Meaningful Partnership with a Mentor

 - Get to know your mentor!
-Ask not only about mentor’s responsibilities within the company, but also about his interests and stories.
+Ask not only about the mentor’s responsibilities within the company but also about his interests and stories.
 The mentor’s experience in solving specific problems can also be useful for you.

 - Understand the boundaries!
 While keeping in touch with a mentor is a very useful practice, you need to understand at what point that person has given you all the knowledge and advice he could.
 Then your collaboration will become the cooperation of two knowledgeable colleagues.

 - Be grateful!
 Working with a mentor requires a lot of time and resources on both sides, so remember to thank at the end of the collaboration, and don’t forget that the mentor’s greatest appreciation is your future growth.
 Keep in touch and inform the mentor of your achievements that would be impossible without him!

 Erik W Driessen, Karlijn Overeem, Cees PM van der Vleuten (2011).
 Get yourself a mentor.
 MEDICAL EDUCATION No.45.
 Blackwell Publishing.
 Available: https://www.erikdriessen.com/application/files/7514/2943/9514/2011_Driessen_e.a._Get_yourself_a_mentor.pdf